1activegeek/status/README.md

 * [x] Only displays up to last 14 days of incidents

 ## Work-In-Progress
+* [x] Report no maintenance scheduled if none exist
+* [x] Reduce API calls to GH by combining incident/maintenance request
 * [ ] Enable use of StatusCake (option for SC or UR)
-* [ ] Reduce API calls to GH by combining incident/maintenance request
 * [ ] Modify Github API usage to authenticated to reduce possible API limiting (currently GH only allows 60/hr)
 * [ ] Tooltip popups on individual monitors to provide more "details"
 * [ ] Don't display maintenance windows after they've passed if they aren't closed